rweather/system80-restoration/README.md

 * Replaced the Z-80 CPU with a new one, as the original was broken.
 * Desoldered the RF video cable from the RF modulator.
 Analog television sets are very rare these days and composite video works fine.
+* Modified the keyboard ribbon cable and connectors to be easily repairable.

 Costs (in AUD):